FAQ

 Q. Our parish is on the Constant Rate of Return program.
 How is the rate determined, can we use a different rate, and when do we get the distribution?

-The distribution is a decision that is entirely in the hands of the investor.
-No one is required to follow the recommendation of the Board of Mangers.
+The distribution is a decision that is entirely in the hands of the investor vestry or board of directors.
+No one is required to follow the recommendation of the Board of Managers.
 However, in determining distribution rate, Parishes should be mindful of the Maryland State law that is applicable to the prudent management of institutional funds.

 Q. A parishioner has given us stock.
 Can we invest this stock in the Fund?

 A. No. The Fund can only accept cash investments.
 If you receive stock that you wish to invest in the Fund, you should sell the stock and invest the cash proceeds in the Fund.
-If you do not have a brokerage account through which to sell the stock, please call Chris Maxwell at 410-810-0851 for assistance in accepting the gift.
+If you do not have a brokerage account through which to sell the stock, please call Debra Dragone at 443-480-0037 for assistance in accepting the gift.

 Q. How can I tell how much our parish has invested in the Fund?

 A. Every month, you will receive a statement showing all transactions for the current year.
-If you would like to get information between statements, you need to set up your online account access.
-Once established, you can get information at any time via the ACCESS AND FORMS tab on this website, which will lead you to Mutual Shareholders Services secure website with a dropdown list in which you will find Easton Episcopal Balanced Fund.
+If you would like to get information between statements, you need to set up your online account access by calling Mutual Shareholders Services (440-922-0066).
+Once established, you can get information at any time via the ACCESS AND FORMS tab on this website, which will lead you to Mutual Shareholders Services secure website with a drop-down list in which you will find Easton Episcopal Balanced Fund.
 You can access your Parish’s accounts there.

 Q. What do I do if the website does not work?